Cyber-Safe-Kids/CyberKidzDemo/README.md

 View the demo at:
 https://0066cc.com/CyberKidzMVM/

-For an annotated run down what a typical page is constructed of checkout this file: https://github.com/0066cc/CyberKidzMVM/blob/main/src/pages/block.js

-For technical reason, the data/images folder is not used in the demos and can be ignored.

 To view the outputted HTML that would actually be hosted on a server, switch to the `gh-pages` branch.

+For an annotated run down of what a typical page is constructed like, checkout this file: https://github.com/0066cc/CyberKidzMVM/blob/main/src/pages/block.js

+For technical reasons, the data/images folder is not used in the demos and can be ignored.

 ---